TritonDataCenter/node-manta/docs/man/mget.md

 `-a, --account login`
   Authenticate as account (login name).

-`-H, --headers`
+`-H, --header='header: value'`
-  Additional HTTP headers to include.
+  Additional HTTP header to include.
+Can be specified multiple times.
+Must be specified for each additional header.

 `-h, --help`
   Print a help message and exit.